-4 grade points per hour В 3 grade points per hour С 2 grade points per hour D 1 grade point per hour F 0 grade points per hour FΑ 0 grade points per hour WF grade points per hour
+Α 4 grade points per hour В 3 grade points per hour C 2 grade points per hour D grade point per hour F 0 grade points per hour WF grade points per hour

-The student's grade point average is obtained by dividing the total grade points earned by the total number of semester hours for which the grades of A, B, C, D, F, FA, or WF are assigned.
+The student's grade point average is obtained by dividing the total grade points earned by the total number of semester hours for which the grades of A, B, C, D, F, or WF are assigned.
 Marks of W, WP, I, IP, and AU do not affect the grade point average.
 A student must have a total overall grade point average of 2.0 (C) on all courses accepted for graduation in order to be eligible for graduation from Calhoun.